Frequently Asked Questions

 Your bags will be transported from the start to the finish point each day.
 If you are doing the event over 2 days you will collect your bags from the basecamp and then drop them back the following morning for them to be taken to the finish.

-If you are doing the 53 miles non-stop your bags will go directly from the start to the finish.
+If you are doing the Double Marathon non-stop your bags will go directly from the start to the finish.
+There is no option for you sending your bag to basecamp, please accept our apologies for this.

 Will there be rest stops along the route?